15+ Community Building Fundraising Ideas That Work

 While similar to peer-to-peer, a crowdfunding campaign often rallies your community around a single, specific, and time-bound goal.
 For example, you could launch a campaign to fund adaptive cycling equipment for a partner organization or to sponsor a group of new riders.
 Technology has transformed nonprofit storytelling, and a crowdfunding page is the perfect canvas to tell a focused story with a clear call to action.
 You can use photos, videos, and progress updates to show donors the tangible impact of their contributions in real time.
 This transparency builds momentum and helps everyone feel personally invested in reaching the goal together.

-Keep Your Community Engaged Between Events
+How to Keep Your Community Engaged Year-Round

 The energy of a big event is incredible, but the real magic happens when that connection lasts all year.
 Keeping your community connected between fundraisers is key to building lasting momentum.
 It transforms a one-day event into a year-round movement, ensuring your cause stays top-of-mind and your supporters feel valued every step of the way.

-Develop a Year-Round Engagement Plan
+Create a Year-Round Engagement Calendar

 The best way to maintain momentum is to have a plan.
 A year-round engagement strategy doesn’t have to be complicated; it can be as simple as a shared calendar with small, consistent touchpoints.
 Get together with your core supporters to brainstorm ideas that feel authentic to your group.
 Community fundraising is a fantastic way to rally neighbors and friends, so think about what would bring your people together.
 Maybe it’s a quarterly newsletter sharing success stories, a monthly coffee meetup, or a consistent social media presence.
 The goal is to create an ongoing campaign that keeps the conversation alive and makes everyone feel like part of the team.
 You can find more inspiration on The Bike to the Beach Blog.